-- Have been a Registered Practician for 2 years in good standing.
+- Have been a Recognized Practician for 2 years in good standing.

 - Maintain a regular practice of Therapeutic Touch (minimum average 2 to 4 times per week).

-- Have studied with at least three ATTN Registered Teachers, thus experiencing a variety of teaching skills and methods.
+- Have studied with at least three ATTN Recognized Teachers, thus experiencing a variety of teaching skills and methods.